Skip to content

 Usage

-Mark's entity claims contain all the IT Group's entity (superset).
-Also, Mark's access claims contain one value for every claim in the IT Group (intersection).
-Since both of these conditions are true Mark can represent the IT Group.
+Mark's claims contain one value for every claim in the IT Group (intersection).
+Therefore, Mark can represent the IT Group.

-However, The IT group entity claims are missing the 'role' claim and therefore is not a superset and fails the qualification to represent Mark or Joe.
+However, The IT group claims are missing the 'role' claim and therefore is not a superset and fails the qualification to represent either Mark or Joe.

 partyOf(